To do justice and judgment is more acceptable to the LORD than sacrifice.

-Do you crave much wisdom?
+Do you crave wisdom?
 Learn this proverb, and do not forget it.
 The lesson is harder than many and requires explanations, illustrations, and applications, but you will have easy answers for situations that others think are impossibly difficult.
 You will find mercy and liberty for your own soul and the souls of others.
-Thank you, blessed God!
+Thank you, blessed God, for wisdom.

 Pharisees cannot grasp this principle, so Jesus used it to close their mouths more than once (Matt 9:13; 12:7).
 Though the Jews had read it, memorized it, counted its letters, strapped it to their foreheads, and kissed its ink marks on scrolls (Matt 23:5; John 5:39; Rom 2:17), they never came close to learning the spirit of this rule from the heart of God.

 “Justice and judgment” is doing what is morally right.
 Toward God, it is a pure heart obeying His words (I Sam 15:22-23; Ps 51:16-17).
 Toward men, it is being fair, right, and kind as defined by God (Ex 18:21-22; Deut 1:16-17; 16:18-19; II Sam 8:15; 15:4; Ps 82:1-4; Eccl 5:8; Is 59:4,14; Jer 22:15-16; Ezek 45:9; Jn 7:24).
 It is keeping the two great commandments, which are greater than any sacrifice or external worship (Mk 12:33).